 You can use beef meatballs as long as they do not contain gluten or breadcrumbs.
 Using chicken instead of beef would make this dish lighter.
 However, beef contains many nutrients that shouldn’t be overlooked, including protein, iron, zinc, and vitamin B12.

 If you decide to go with chicken, then go with an organic brand that is free from antibiotics.
-We encourage you to try this ramen recipe for breakfast often!
+I encourage you to try this ramen recipe for breakfast often!

 Boil one egg.